Usage

 Here sources is a directory containing your event source plugins.

 To run ansible-rulebook with worker mode enabled the –worker option can be used.
-The –id, and –websocket-address options can also be used to expose the event stream data:
+The –id, and –websocket-url options can also be used to expose the event stream data:

 Note